Home

 God is at work in our prisons!

-At this very moment, start-up of the True Freedom Discipleship Program at LCIW is occurring and around thirty female volunteers have signed up to help.
-The team is about eight people short right now so if you feel called of God to help, please contact the Associational office.
+At this very moment, start-up of the True Freedom Discipleship Program at LCIW is occurring and around thirty f

 Please pray!
 No servant-of-God can have much of an impact without strong prayer support.
 Only Jesus can change the prison system and only Jesus can change the individual offender.